 Artificial intelligence (AI) has been described as the fourth industrial revolution, following the invention of the steam engine, electric power, and the internet.
 AI tools can rapidly synthesize large amounts of data and detect patterns.
 AI tools are increasingly used in business but also in the provision of public services in activities such as risk profiling, the delivery of medical care, and traffic management.

 There is growing interest in the interface between AI and public policy.
 This is a relationship that works both ways.
-On the one hand, there are concerns about how best to regulate the use of AI in society.… Read the rest
+On the one hand, there are concerns about how best to regulate the use of AI in society.
+AI is not a risk-free option.
+Its algorithms—the engines that generate intelligence out of raw data—can reinforce existing discriminatory practices.
+And its tools, such as facial recognition, can violate privacy protections.
+On the other hand, there is interest in making use of AI capabilities to improve public policy, for example, through data-driven policy making.… Read the rest

 Is there a particular generational renewal problem in EU agriculture?

 Six years ago, I wrote a post The greying of Europe’s farmers which reviewed the evidence on the ageing of farm operators up to that point in time (the latest data available referred to 2007).
 The data confirmed that Europe’s farmers were getting older.
 However, I questioned whether this was evidence of a growing policy problem.
-Instead, I suggested “that what we observe is a slow upward shift in the age distribution which can be explained by general social trends (longer schooling periods and longer longevity) rather than any specific worsening of the generational transfer problem in agriculture as such.”… Read the rest
+Instead, I suggested “that what we observe is a slow upward shift in the age distribution which can be explained by general social trends (longer schooling periods and longer longevity) rather than any specific worsening of the generational transfer problem in agriculture as such.”